kstenschke/doShell/README.md

 ### Imports

-Before any other transposing and processing, Shell-Do imports extracted/separated plaintext and/or scripts from given files:
+Before any other transposing and processing, shellDo imports extracted/separated plaintext and/or scripts from given files:

 ``#import another_file.do.sh;``